fabianofrank/realstate-ui/README.md

 - Hat tip to [Ronald](https://github.com/rskinnerc)

-- Thanks to [Plathanus](https://www.plathanus.com.br/en-US) for giving me the opportunity to create build [this fantastic design](https://tabas.com/) that this project was based on!
+- Thanks to [Plathanus](https://www.plathanus.com.br/en-US) for giving me the opportunity to build [this fantastic design](https://tabas.com/) that this project was based on!

 ## License: :monocle_face: